tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 type Forest a = [Tree a]
 ```

-In [my solution][my-day-6] I was able to put the input data into a forest with
+In my solution I was able to put the input data into a forest with
 [`unfoldForest`][unfold-forest].

 ```haskell